 - click on icon at far right of green toolbar (Layer List)

 Rows represent the coast from just south of Bridlington to the neck of the Spurn peninsula, each row standing for a 100 metre stretch.
 There are 580 such rows.

 A year is deemed to be that in which the erosion occurred, not the year of measurement.
-Readings from periods of twice-yearly monitoring are added together to make the year.
+Results from periods of twice-yearly monitoring are added together to make the year.

 Annual cliff loss figures in metres for erosion posts and for monitoring profiles are inserted relative to geographical location within the 100 metre scheme.
 Brief descriptions of locations appears at the right of the data.
 A number of posts locations and one profile location have been lost to erosion.
 Coordinates can be obtained from respective data sheets: posts and profiles.

 Gaps appear in the posts data when no readings were taken.
-Cumulative readings following breaks in measurement have been averaged out, or ‘smoothed’, across the period to which they relate.
-Although not entirely satisfactory, smoothing does at least prevent untrue peaks of erosion appearing in the data.
+Cumulative values following breaks in measurement have been averaged out, or ‘smoothed’, across the period to which they relate.
+Although less than satisfactory, smoothing prevents untrue peaks of erosion appearing in the data.

 Colour grading is applied to show relative amounts of cliff loss.
 White denotes no loss, red maximum loss, with shades between.
 The grading is applied column by column, each year scaled separately.